AeroSim-CFD/stl2lnas/README.md

 cargo run --release -- --cfg examples/convert_cube.yaml
 ```

-You can substitute `examples/convert_cube.yaml` for your configuration file.
+You can substitute `examples/convert_cube.yaml` with your configuration file.

 ## Lagrangian Nassu format

-The Lagrangian Nassu format contains a set of points representing an object, each one with given normal and area.
+The Lagrangian Nassu format contains a set of points representing a body.
-Its points should be distributed evenly on the object's surface.
+Each point has a normal and an area, and they should be evenly distributed over the body's surface.
-In order to do it, ``stl2lnas`` implements triangles division (refining).

 The lagrangian nodes are used by IBM (Immersed Boundary Method) to represent a body and its physics.
 Therefore the need for area and normal properties.